themesberg/flowbite/content/getting-started/symfony.md

 nextLink: getting-started/rails/
 ---

-[Symfony](https://symfony.com/) is one of the definitive web application frameworks in the PHP ecosystem offering over 50 stadalone PHP components and a MVC framework for your web application that you can use to build complex applications, website pages and even API services.
+[Symfony](https://symfony.com/) is one of the definitive web application frameworks in the PHP ecosystem offering over 50 standalone PHP components and an MVC framework for your web application that you can use to build complex applications, website pages and even API services.

 The Symfony PHP framework was first launched as an open-source software back in 2005 by SensioLabs SAS and it is currently used by numerous companies and frameworks including Laravel, Spotify, BlaBlaCar, Trivago, Dailymotion and more.